 John Hough (b.
-1941) is a filmmaker who’s best remembered for the work he did in the 1970s and 1980s, such as the action thriller “Dirty Mary, Crazy Larry” (1974)—which inspired Quentin Tarantino when he made “Death Proof” (2007)—followed by a number of Disney productions and mainstream thrillers.
-Over the years, Mr. Hough had the distinction of directing actors such as Orson Welles, Peter Fonda, Ray Milland, Bette Davis, John Cassavetes, Sophia Loren, Richard Harris, Oliver Reed, Claire Bloom and Hugh Grant.
+1941) is a filmmaker, best remembered for the work he did in the 1970s and 1980s, such as the action thriller “Dirty Mary, Crazy Larry” (1974)—which inspired Quentin Tarantino when he made “Death Proof” (2007)—followed by a number of Disney productions and mainstream thrillers.
+Over the years, Mr. Hough had the distinction of directing actors such as Orson Welles, Peter Fonda, Ray Milland, Bette Davis, John Cassavetes, Sophia Loren, Richard Harris, Oliver Reed, Claire Bloom, and Hugh Grant.

 He was invited as a guest of honor at the 2013 Brussels International Fantastic Film Festival where this interview was conducted.

 Mr. Hough, who had influenced you in any way when you started directing in the 1960s?

 Without question, the biggest influence very early on for me was Ingmar Bergman, before I saw “Dr. Zhivago” and then I was hooked on David Lean.
 Their films were very important to me, and in a way, so was Robert Wise.
 I also adore “Don’t Look Now” by Nicolas Roeg, which is my favorite suspense horror film.

 How come you decided to leave Great Britain in the early 1970s and move to Hollywood?